 The Form component functions as a container—you add input components from the Components library and place them in the form.
-The Form component gives you complete control over the layout, allowing you to adjust the position or size of inputs however you want.
+The Form component gives you complete control over the layout, allowing you to adjust the position or size of inputs.
 You can also add other components to customize the form's appearance further.

-You can set the Form component's initial data property to automatically populate inputs using other data, such as from a selected table row.
+You can set the Form component's Initial data property to populate inputs using other data, such as from a selected table row.